-A CNC Milling Machine is controlled by a computer.
+A computer controls a CNC Milling Machine.
 It is generally used with a vertical or horizontal milling machine and can move the spindle along the Z-axis.

-A CNC machine today works with computer-aided design (CAD) and computer-aided manufacturing (CAM) programs and is highly automated.
+TODAY, a CNC machine works with computer-aided design (CAD) and computer-aided manufacturing (CAM) programs and is highly automated.

-In this process, gas (such as compressed air) is blown at high speed out of a nozzle; at the same time, an electrical arc is formed through that gas from the nozzle to the surface being cut, turning some of that gas to plasma.
+In this process, gas (such as compressed air) is blown at high speed out of a nozzle; simultaneously, an electrical arc is formed through that gas from the nozzle to the surface being cut, turning some of that gas into plasma.

 The plasma is sufficiently hot to melt the material being cut and moves sufficiently fast to blow molten metal away from the cut.